devops329/devops/instruction/wrapUp/wrapUp.md

 # Wrap up

-We hope that you have enjoyed learning how to assure the quality of an application, deploy it to a production environment, and monitor its state.The concepts you have mastered from this instruction are the same ones that professional software engineers use on a daily basis.
+We hope that you have enjoyed learning how to assure the quality of an application, deploy it to a production environment, and monitor its state.
+The concepts you have mastered from this instruction are the same ones that professional software engineers use on a daily basis.

 Always remember to continually invest in your capabilities, collaboration, curiosity, creativity, and Christlike skills as you make the world a better place.